 Anthony joined Wesfarmers in January 2004 as a Business Development Manager, and was appointed in 2005 to the role of Investor Relations and Business Projects Manager.
 He was appointed Head of Business Development and Strategy of Wesfarmers Insurance in December 2006, and has been Finance Director and director of a number of subsidiary boards for the last three and a half years.
-Anthony will be Acting Managing Director while a process is undertaken to choose a permanent replacement.
+Anthony became Acting Managing Director in January 2013 and was appointed Managing Director in July 2013.

 Stewart holds a Bachelor of Science (Geology), Graduate Diploma in Business, Diploma of Mining, and has completed the Advanced Management Program at Harvard Business School.
 In addition he holds both NSW and QLD Mine Managers Certificates.